2005 Polish parliamentary election

 Parliamentary elections were held in Poland on 25 September 2005.
-Thirty million voters were eligible to vote for all 460 members of the lower house, the Sejm and all 100 members of the upper house, the Senate.
+All 460 members of the Sejm and 100 senators of the Senate were elected.
 The election resulted in a sweeping victory for two opposition parties: the right-wing, national-conservative Law and Justice (PiS) and the centre-right, liberal-conservative Civic Platform (PO).
 The incumbent centre-left government of the Democratic Left Alliance (SLD) was soundly defeated.
 PiS won 155 seats and PO 133, while the governing SLD was reduced to fourth place with 55 seats, behind Andrzej Lepper's Self-Defence party, which won 56 seats.

 Normally, this would have made PiS leader Jarosław Kaczyński Prime Minister.
 However, he declined the post so as not to prejudice his twin brother Lech's chances for the presidential election held later in October.
 In his place, Law and Justice nominated Kazimierz Marcinkiewicz for the post.
 Outgoing Prime Minister Marek Belka failed to win a seat in Łódź.

 In the Senate, PiS won 49 seats and PO 34 of the 100 seats, leaving eight other parties with the remaining 17 seats.
 The SLD won no seats in the Senate.

+In the subsequent presidential elections, Lech Kaczyński of the PiS defeated PO leader Donald Tusk.

 Background

 The 2005 Sejm was elected by proportional representation from multi-member constituencies, with seats divided among parties which gain more than five percent of the votes using the d'Hondt method.
-On the other hand, the Senate is elected under first-past-the-post bloc voting.
-This tends to cause the party or coalition which wins the elections to have a larger majority in the Senate than in the Sejm.
+On the other hand, the Senate was elected under first-past-the-post bloc voting.
+This tended to cause the party or coalition which wins the elections to have a larger majority in the Senate than in the Sejm.

 In the 2001 elections the SLD and UP won 216 of the 460 seats, and were able to form a government with the support of the Polish People's Party (PSL).
 The former ruling party, Solidarity Electoral Action (AWS) based on the Solidarity trade union, lost all its seats.
 In its place several new right-wing parties emerged, such as the PO and the PiS.

 After 2003 a variety of factors combined to bring about a collapse of support for the government.
 Discontent with high unemployment, government spending cuts (especially on health, education and welfare), affairs related to privatizations was compounded by a series of corruption scandals, the most serious of them being Rywin-gate.
 Prime Minister Leszek Miller resigned in May 2004 and was succeeded by Marek Belka.
 All opinion polls suggested that the governing SLD-UP coalition would be heavily defeated at these elections and that the right-wing parties would win a large majority.
 With the expected downfall of the post-communists, the right-wing parties competed mainly against each other.